EADS shares soar as Daimler nets $2 billion from stake sale

-FRANKFURT German carmaker Daimler raised over $2 billion (1 billion pounds) from a lightning sale of shares in Airbus parent EADS, making it the first beneficiary of a shake-up of the European aerospace group that sent EADS shares higher.
+FRANKFURT German carmarker Daimler (DAIGn.DE) raised over $2 billion (1 billion pounds) from a lightning sale of shares in Airbus parent EADS on Thursday, making it the first beneficiary of a shake-up of the European aerospace company that sent EADS shares higher.

-Daimler said it had netted 1.66 billion euros ($2.2 billion) from selling a 7.5 percent stake in EADS EAD.PA.
+Daimler said it had netted 1.66 billion euros (1.3 billion pounds) from selling a 7.5 percent stake in EADS EAD.PA.

-EADS shares closed 8 percent higher at 29.40 euros, recovering their value before the announcement in September of negotiations to merge with BAE Systems (BAES.L).
+EADS shares gained as much as 9 percent to 29.6 euros, recovering their value before the announcement in September of negotiations to merge with BAE Systems (BAES.L).

-Although the $45 billion (28 billion pounds) merger attempt failed, due in particular to opposition from Germany, many of the structures designed for the tie-up have been adopted, handing full day-to-day control to Chief Executive Tom Enders.

 "The primary purpose of the changes to the EADS shareholder pact is a move towards normalizing the governance structure," said RBC Capital Markets analyst Rob Stallard.